 In a perfect world, teachers would always start with a consideration of student needs and curriculum goals.
 Then they would snap their fingers and all of the most appropriate technology would magically appear and knowledge of how best to use these technologies would be downloaded directly into student and teacher brains alike.

 The real world is just a bit messier.
 We have to start somewhere when planning instruction and there is no technology magic.
 The important thing is not so much where we start, but whether we consider all three components and the relationships among them when planning instruction.

 At FCIT we are big on emphasizing that technology should not drive instruction.
 The tail shouldn’t wag the dog.
 Student learning is the goal and technology use (or non-use!) should always be in service of that goal.
 However, that doesn’t mean that we don’t ever start by looking around our classrooms to see what tech is available.
 Quite the contrary.
 We should always be cognizant of what technologies are available to ourselves and our students.
 Furthermore, we should also seek to understand the affordances and limitations of those available technologies so we can best match them up with student needs and curriculum demands.

 Once we start thinking about the three areas of the TIM Instructional Planning Model, all sorts of important relationships become apparent.
 A careful consideration of these questions will go a long way toward avoiding dysfunctional instruction.
 When combined with the Technology Integration Matrix itself, teachers have a great roadmap to transformational learning.

-If you are interested in further unpacking these ideas, consider taking the “TIM for Instructional Planning” course offered in December.
-Registration must be completed by November 25th.
+If you are interested in further unpacking these ideas, consider taking the “TIM for Instructional Planning” course offered in March, June, and December of each year.